bgriffen/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 Hi.
 I’m Brendan, a computational astrophysicist by training with core interests in biology, engineering and computer science based between San Francisco, California and Brisbane, Australia.
-I'm passionate about data driven decision making and using technology to elevate the human condition in three areas - how we live, where we come from and where we are going.
+I'm passionate about data driven decision making and using technology to elevate the human condition in three areas - where we come from, how we live, and where we are going.

-I'm currently CTO and co-founder of a (soon to be announced) startup focused on reversing heart failure, deploying next generation *in silico* and *in vitro* systems at the intersection of computer science, robotics, bioengineering.
+I'm currently CTO and co-founder of a (soon to be announced) startup focused on reversing heart failure, deploying complex *in silico* and *in vitro* systems at the intersection of computer science, robotics, tissue engineering, immunology, and stem cell biology.

+# Where we come from...
-I have a number of other professional affiliations including being project leader of the [Caterpillar Project](https://www.caterpillarproject.org/), a large computational galaxy formation project at MIT.
-I am also a project collaborator on the [Illustris Project](http://www.illustris-project.org/) at Harvard.
-You can find a few of my musings in these areas on my project page or throughout my semi-active blog.
+I am Project Lead on the [Caterpillar Project](https://www.caterpillarproject.org/), a large computational galaxy formation campaign at MIT focussing on the origin and evolution of the Milky Way.
+I am also a project collaborator on the more general galaxy formation project of [Illustris](http://www.illustris-project.org/) at Harvard.

+You can find a few of my musings in these areas below on my (semi-)active blog.

 *"Sail Forth- Steer for the deep waters only.
 Reckless O soul, exploring.
 I with thee and thou with me.
 For we are bound where mariner has not yet dared go.
 And we will risk the ship, ourselves, and all." - Leaves of Grass, Whitman.*